Philosophy — starting with the appearance in front of us

 Knowing the true seasons, you begin to know the natural cycle on earth.
 Knowing these, you do the right things at the right time.
 When everything in your life is done this way, all your days will prosper.

 That is why it is so important to be in perfect tune with the seasons.
 And to be in tune, you must know when

 the seasons begin.
 This knowledge is the duty of the astrologer to provide.
 And since the matter is extremely

 important, that is why — in the times of old — any astrologer who did not provide this knowledge, faithfully and accurately, was to be immediately executed.

 And even though we, living in this banal and democratic age, may not be executed for our ignorance, yet it is

 still just as important to obey the ancient laws.
 And thus is it imperative to provide this true information.

-For the year 2018, the seasons — for people living in the Northern Hemisphere — will begin at the following moments:
+For the year 2019, the seasons — for people living in the Northern Hemisphere — will begin at approximately the following moments: